dpettig/QField-Archaeological-Field-Mapping/README.txt

 6) Finally use the QFieldCloud plugin to create the cloud project.
 This should save new .gpkg and .qgz files along with a DCIM file in the QField -> Cloud folder on your computer.
 On QGIS, you will now be working within the cloud .qgz, not the ProjectTemplate.
 To start a new project, resume steps 2-6.

 At this point you can open the project on your mobile device and start mapping.
-Note that the process is a bit different for the cable upload options in QField.
-Check the QField documentation.

 In post-field processing, data can be copied from the attribute tables from the different layers.
 A plugin will be available soon for consolidating these data into a .csv table, as well as creating mapping labels for reports.
+If you need to change class types (such as artifact types) for your specific application, this can be done in the project template in QGIS by uploading new .csv files to the type attributes (art_type, dat_type, etc.).
+The current .csv files are provided in a zipped folder.

 Enjoy!
 Please pass along any feedback to improve the project.